georgiafbi/odometry_challenge/README.md

 Your program should output the above 3 results in a step-by-step way.
 For example, you should output 𝜗!, 𝜗" , Δ𝑠!, Δ𝑠", and 𝑃$ for the first step.

-Deliverable:
-1. A Simple report with all your program outputs.
-2. Your codes